ModelAtlasofTheEarth/website/src/pages/models/sandiford-2021-detachment/index.md

   in the model footwall.
 The brittle strain associated with apparent unbending is produced dominantly in extension, beneath the OCC, consistent with earthquake clustering observed in the Trans‐Atlantic Geotraverse at the Mid‐Atlantic Ridge.
+description: This model was developed in order to study the rotation of footwall rocks beneath oceanic detachment faults (ODFs).
+It showed that solid-block rotation dominates beneath a concave-down fault, while significant flexural stresses form later during "apparent unbending," causing both compression and extension-related brittle strain within oceanic core complexes (OCCs).
 images:
   landing_image:
     src: ./graphics/fig1.png